rezozero/canonical-email/README.md

 ## Strategies

-- `Lowercase`: for every emails, domain is case insensitive, so it should be lowercased.
+- `LowercaseDomainStrategy`: for every emails, domain is case insensitive, so it should be lowercased.
 - `GmailStrategy`: for `@gmail.com` addresses or whatever domain which MX servers are from Google GSuite (if `$checkMxRecords` is `true`).
 This will remove any dots, and any character after `+` sign.
 Then all email parts will be lowercased.
 When MX are checked, your app will use PHP `getmxrr` function.
 - `OutlookStrategy`: for `@outlook.com` addresses.
 This will remove any character after `+` sign.